 - Fast and easy to cut for high-volume jobs

 - Easy to assemble

 But the biggest downside?
-I always let the glue joints rest for 4 hours to un-clamp and a day before I’ll brave sanding them.
+I always let the glue joints rest for 4 hours to un-clamp, and a day before, I’ll brave sand them.
 And that’s where a pocket hole joinery system wins over on assembly time.